Australian-Text-Analytics-Platform/atap-corpus-loader/DOCS.md

 Params
 -  name: str – The name of the DataFrameCorpus to retrieve.

-Returns: DataFrameCorpus | None - the DataFrameCorpus object in the corpora with the provided name.
+Returns: DataFrameCorpus or None - the DataFrameCorpus object in the corpora with the provided name.
 If none with the provided name are found, returns None.

 Example